Skip to main content

 Ireland’s small, open economy is vulnerable to global trade shifts, so access to fair, rules-based markets is crucial.
 As an EU member, Ireland can use the collective influence of 27 nations to shape international trade policy and protect its interests.

-EU membership has also helped Ireland weather several threats to trade such as the global economic crisis in 2008, Brexit and the Covid-19 Pandemic.
-Emerging risks include shifts in US trade policy, China’s evolving economic model, and increased competition between major powers.
+EU membership has also helped Ireland weather several threats to trade such as the global economic crisis in 2008, Brexit and the COVID-19 Pandemic.
+Emerging risks have arisen from geo-political developments and threats to supply chains and critical infrastructure.
 The EU’s collective strength gives small economies like Ireland’s the power to defend open markets and sustain trade success.

 EU Trade